-All four dolls in this row were carved by Darance Chimerica (Makwesa is his Hopi name).
+All three dolls in this row were carved by Darance Chimerica (Makwesa is his Hopi name).
 Each is 9 inches high and $300.
 From left to right: a Heheya, an old style Turtle katsina, and a Hohoysi.
 (ALL IN TUCSON)

 A Taawa or Sun katsina by Carl Nequatewa.
 This one is 13 inches high to feather tips and is $275.
 (SANTA FE)